-The Notes are complex and high risk.
 The Notes may not be a suitable investment for all investors.
 Each potential investor of the Notes must determine the suitability of that investment in light of its own circumstances.
 In particular, each potential investor should consider, either on its own or with the help of its financial and other professional advisors, whether it: